2016-2017 Office of Multicultural Affairs Calendar of Events

 April 5 (Wed.): MICROAGGRESSIONS WORKSHOP

-Join us as we have Cherry Steinweider and Anne discuss the impact on microagressions.
+Join us as we have Cherry Steinweider and Anne Eigler discuss the impact on microaggressions.

 Cherry Steinwender is Executive Director and co-founder of the Center for the Healing of Racism.